turicas/Ethernet_ENC28J60/README.markdown

 - Just one socket per time;
 - Only support for TCP server -- `connect()`, `sendto()` and `recvfrom()` don't work yet;
 - Can only "answer" to the last packet received.

-*WARNING:* This is a work-in-progress project and need more tests to be used in production environments!

 Architecture
 ============